COMP-680-Voice-Activated-System/CSUN-Calendar/README.md

 # CSUN-Calendar
-Voice Activated System to fetch events from CSUN Calendar
+Voice Activated System to fetch events from CSUN Calendar.